Ansh1234/AppDataReader/README.md

 * Read all the app data within the phone without the need of a browser.
 * See all the Shared Preferences at once or file by file.
 * Copy the value of an individual column of Shared Preference and Database tables to Clipboard.
+* Shows the count of the Shared Preferences in a file and  rows in a table.
 * With the help of some additional gradle code, this library will pick up the compileSdk Version, targetSdk Version and  Build Tools Version from the main project.

 ## Install the library